The next PEIL Women into Employment course is starting in Ballyphehane Community Centre mid September 2019

-Our Spring Community Education Brochure is now available, featuring community education courses and a number of certified courses.
+Our Autumn Community Education Brochure is now available, featuring community education courses and a number of certified courses.
 Courses will run in community locations across the city.

 To enrol please call in to one of our Outreach Offices or contact Margo Hayes 087 1962023.
 See the link below for full course brochure